advatys/prometheus-alerts-library/README.md

 # prometheus-alerts-library
 This repo contains prometheus-rule manifest to fire alerts for CPU and RAM usage by all pods.

-Please define values of labels in values.yaml
+Please define values of labels in **values.yaml**
-And the add the same lables in your prometheus instance in field ruleSelector.matchLabels  to mount these rules.
+And the add the same lables in your prometheus instance in field `ruleSelector.matchLabels` to mount these rules.

-Eg;
+> Example:
  ruleSelector:
     matchLabels:
       role: alert-rules